 Lou is a "rocket scientist" by training, holding a Ph.D. in aircraft design from Nanjing University of Aeronautics and Astronautics with publications in aerodynamics, and later studied light scattering and combustion physics at Louisiana State University.

-Fabio Mercurio, Instructor in 2011.
 Fabio is global head of Quantitative Analytics at Bloomberg LP, New York.
 His team is responsible for the research on and implementation of cross-asset analytics for derivatives pricing, XVA valuations and credit and risk management.
-Fabio has jointly authored the book 'Interest rate models: theory and practice' and published extensively in books and international journals, including 16 cutting-edge articles in Risk Magazine.
-Fabio holds a BSc in Applied Mathematics from the University of Padua, Italy, and a PhD in Mathematical Finance from the Erasmus University of Rotterdam, The Netherlands.
+Fabio has jointly authored the book "Interest Rate Models: Theory and Practice" and published extensively in books and international journals, including 16 cutting-edge articles in Risk Magazine.
+Fabio holds a B.S. in Applied Mathematics from the University of Padua, Italy, and a Ph.D. in Mathematical Finance from the Erasmus University of Rotterdam, The Netherlands.

-Rodney Sunada-Wong, Instructor since 2014.
 Rodney Sunada-Wong is the Chief Risk Officer for Morgan Stanley’s U.S. Broker Dealer, it’s major U.S. Swap Dealers and its Mexican Swap Dealer.
 He teaches a grad-level course in Corporate Finance at Columbia University’s IEOR school, and in Modeling Securitized Products at NYU’s Courant Institute.
 Previously, he oversaw market risk for Morgan Stanley’s deposit-taking banks, and the Wealth Management and Global Treasury divisions, and before that, for Merrill Lynch’s deposit-taking banks.
 Mr. Sunada-Wong began his risk management career at Commodities Corporation (Goldman Sachs Hedge Fund Strategies) and at Bankers Trust.
-He received his MBA in Finance from Cornell University’s Johnson Graduate School of Management, and his AB from Harvard College.
+He received his MBA in Finance from Cornell University’s Johnson Graduate School of Management, and his B.A. from Harvard College.

-Leon Tatevossian, Instructor since 2009.
-Leon Tatevossian was a director in Group Risk Management at RBC Capital Markets, LLC, where worked from 2009 to 2016.
-At RBC he covered market risk for asset-backed security (ABS) and commercial mortgage-backed security (CMBS) trading.
+Leon Tatevossian was a director in Group Risk Management at RBC Capital Markets, LLC from 2009 to 2016.
+At RBC he covered market risk for securitized products in secondary trading, origination, and proprietary-trading areas.
 Leon has twenty-eight years of experience in the fixed-income capital markets, including positions as a trader, quantitative strategist, derivatives modeler, and market-risk analyst.
-In 2006-07, he was a principal and senior trader in the MBS/ABS principal-investment group at Banc of America Securities.
+In 2006-07, he was a principal/senior trader in the MBS/ABS principal-investment group at Banc of America Securities.
 Leon's product background includes US Treasury securities, US agency securities, interest-rate derivatives, MBSs, and credit derivatives.
-He graduated from MIT (SB, mathematics) and was a graduate student in mathematics (algebraic number theory) at Brown University.
+He graduated from MIT (B.S in mathematics) and was a graduate student in mathematics (algebraic number theory) at Brown University.